nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 I use `org-web-tools` to archive pull copies of web pages into notes so that I have references even when the internet breaks.
 I take a lot of screenshots while doing things and I pull them into my documents with org-download[^fn:22].

 When working on long documents I sometimes turn on `olivetti-mode`[^fn:23].
+And I am starting to like org-sticky-header[^fn:24].

 I use various things for searching across my org files.
-When searching for text I use `ripgrep`&nbsp;[^fn:24] , in Spacemacs it's bound to `SPC /` and you are prompted to choose a top level directory to start your search from.
-Several years back I used Deft[^fn:25] for a while but found that it really didn't suite me well and it simply doesn't perform well[^fn:26] for my volume of files.
+When searching for text I use `ripgrep`&nbsp;[^fn:25] , in Spacemacs it's bound to `SPC /` and you are prompted to choose a top level directory to start your search from.
+Several years back I used Deft[^fn:26] for a while but found that it really didn't suite me well and it simply doesn't perform well[^fn:27] for my volume of files.
 I still have a bunch of files in my deft directory that should probably just move into my roam.

 The default display when using `org-roam-node-find` shows only node names, I find a hierarchy much more useful.
-I adjusted it to show the node hierarchy using the example shown in the User contributed tricks[^fn:27].
+I adjusted it to show the node hierarchy using the example shown in the User contributed tricks[^fn:28].
 E.g. File title -&gt; heading 1 -&gt; Heading 2 -&gt; ...

 <a id="code-snippet--org-roam-node-display-template"></a>
 ```emacs-lisp